qianlima-lab/time-series-ptms/README.md

 # A Survey on Time-Series Pre-Trained Models

-This is the training code for our paper *"A Survey on Time-Series Pre-Trained Models"*
+This is the training code for our paper *"A Survey on Time-Series Pre-Trained Models"*, which has been accepted for publication in the IEEE Transactions on Knowledge and Data Engineering (TKDE-24).

 ## Overview